-Based on the results of CPM27-1, Working Party 7B is responsible for conducting studies and preparation of draft CPM text under WRC-27 agenda item 1.15 on lunar communications related to systems in the Space Research Service which may operate on the lunar surface, or systems in lunar orbit communicating with systems on the lunar surface in specific frequency ranges call out in Resolution 680 (WRC-23).
+Based on the results of CPM27-1, Working Party 7B is responsible for conducting studies and preparation of draft CPM text under WRC-27 agenda item 1.15 on lunar communications related to systems in the Space Research Service which may operate on the lunar surface, or systems in lunar orbit communicating with systems on the lunar surface in specific frequency ranges called out in Resolution 680 (WRC-23).

-WP 7B initiated a working document on lunar communications during the 2019-2023 study cycle.
-The U.S. seeks to further progress the working document in WP7B by providing operational and technical characteristics of SRS stations on the lunar surface, and SRS systems in lunar orbit communicating with systems on the lunar surface consistent with Resolves to Invite the ITU-R 1 and 2 of Resolution 680 (WRC-23), and
+WP 7B initiated a working document to capture concept of operations and technical characteristics of systems for Lunar operation during the 2019-2023 study cycle.
+This input contribution seeks to progress the working document in WP7B by providing operational and technical characteristics of SRS stations on the lunar surface, and SRS systems in lunar orbit communicating with systems on the lunar surface consistent with Resolves to Invite the ITU-R 1 and 2 of Resolution 680 (WRC-23).

-to make other modifications to align the working document with WRC-27 agenda item 1.15 and Resolution 680..

 Attachment.